 Dear Brothers and Sisters,

-What a great gift to be able to support the faithful priests, both Dominican and Archdiocesan, who have led generations to Jesus through the Eucharistic sacrifice!
+Thank you!
+I want to thank all of you for your prayers and support for this campaign.
+What a great gift it is to be able to support the priests, both Dominican and Archdiocesan, who have led generations to Jesus through the Eucharistic sacrifice!

 In Christ and St. Dominic,

 If you would like more information or to make a gift, please visit the campaign website: www.calledtoserveaschrist.org.

 As noted above, 42.5% of all Called to Serve campaign funds raised at Blessed Sacrament will benefit the elderly and infirm Dominican friars.
 You can read more about this breakdown in Fr.
 John Marie's Pastor's Corner from August 19, 2018.